Frequently Asked Questions

 How many British Prime Ministers and US

-Presidents have there been during the Queen's reign?
+Presidents were there during the Queen Elizabeth II's reign?

-There have been 7 Archbishops of Canterbury and 7 Popes during her reign.
+There were 7 Archbishops of Canterbury and 7 Popes during her reign.

 Which King or Queen reigned for the longest time?

-The longest reigning British monarch is Queen Elizabeth II who including today has reigned for 64 years, 11 months, and 12 days which is the longest reign in over 1,200 years of British History.
+The longest reigning British monarch was Queen Elizabeth II who reigned for 70 years, 7 months and 1 day which is the longest reign in over 1,200 years of British History.
 On 10th September 2015 she surpassed her great great grandmother Queen Victoria who reigned for 63 years, 7 months and 2 days from 1837-1901.
 See Kings and Queens by length of reign.

 Which King or Queen reigned for the shortest time?